louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### 2025 ACC / AHA / ACEP / NAEMSP / SCAI guideline for the management of patients with acute coronary syndromes: a report of the American college of cardiology / American Heart Association joint committee on clinical practice guidelines [^5d67f49a].
 Journal of the American College of Cardiology (2025).
 High credibility.

-Acute coronary syndromes—analgesic treatment options for cardiac chest pain include nitroglycerin sublingual (SL) 0.3 or 0.4 mg every 5 min as needed up to a total of 3 doses with use in hemodynamically stable patients with SBP ≥90 mm Hg; intravenous nitroglycerin: start at 10 µg/min and titrate to pain relief and hemodynamic tolerability, consider for persistent anginal pain and avoid use in suspected RV infarction, SBP <90 mm Hg or a change in SBP >30 mm Hg below baseline, with tachyphylaxis after approximately 24 h; morphine IV 2–4 mg may be repeated every 5–15 min with doses up to 10 mg considered; fentanyl IV 25–50 µg may be repeated with doses up to 100 µg considered; nitrates should not be administered after recent PDE5 inhibitor use, avoiding nitrates/nitroglycerin within 12 h of avanafil, 24 h of sildenafil/vardenafil, or 48 h of tadalafil; both morphine and fentanyl may delay the effects of oral P2Y12 therapy and warrant close monitoring for adverse effects.
+Acute coronary syndromes — analgesic treatment options for cardiac chest pain include nitroglycerin sublingual (SL) 0.3 or 0.4 mg every 5 min as needed up to a total of 3 doses with use in hemodynamically stable patients with SBP ≥ 90 mm Hg; intravenous nitroglycerin: start at 10 µg/min and titrate to pain relief and hemodynamic tolerability, consider for persistent anginal pain and avoid use in suspected RV infarction, SBP < 90 mm Hg or a change in SBP > 30 mm Hg below baseline, with tachyphylaxis after approximately 24 h; morphine IV 2–4 mg may be repeated every 5–15 min with doses up to 10 mg considered; fentanyl IV 25–50 µg may be repeated with doses up to 100 µg considered; nitrates should not be administered after recent PDE5 inhibitor use, avoiding nitrates/nitroglycerin within 12 h of avanafil, 24 h of sildenafil/vardenafil, or 48 h of tadalafil; both morphine and fentanyl may delay the effects of oral P2Y12 therapy and warrant close monitoring for adverse effects.

 ---